 Can I propose the name of my business?

-Cally Colour Chart isn’t intended to be advertising so a full business name or a brand name will not be accepted.
+Cally Colour Chart is not intended to be advertising so a full business name or a brand name will not be accepted.
 But if you can find another way of using the words in your business name then please do propose it for the Cally Colour Chart.

 When will be final Cally Colour Chart lighting and display be installed on Cally Bridge?

-The final work will go ahead in late 2015, subject to planning permission.
+The final work will go ahead in September 2016, subject to planning permission.

 I have the CMYK or RBG values for a specific colour that I would like to propose – can I submit these?